legion-22/Flood-Prediction-in-Pathum-Thani-Province/README.md

-# Flood Risk Prediction in Pathum Thani Based on Upstream Water Flow at Bang Sai Gate (C.29A)
+# Flood Risk Prediction in Pathum Thani Based on Upstream Water Flow at Bang Sai Water Gate

 This project aims to predict the water discharge at **Bang Sai Gate (C.29A)**, a key water control point near Pathum Thani Province, using upstream environmental data.
 The goal is to assess **flood risk levels** in the area using machine learning techniques.